Phylloxera: Fighting the "phylloxera plague"

-In the late 19th century the phylloxera epidemic destroyed most of the vineyards for wine grapes in Europe, most notably in France.
+In the late 19th century, a phylloxera epidemic destroyed most of the vineyards for wine grapes in Europe, most notably in France.
 Phylloxera was introduced to Europe when avid botanists in Victorian England collected specimens of American vines in the 1850s.
 Because phylloxera is native to North America, the native grape species are at least partially resistant.
-By contrast, the European wine grape Vitis vinifera is very susceptible to the insect.
-The epidemic devastated vineyards in Britain and then moved to the European mainland, destroying most of the European grape growing industry.
+By contrast, the European wine grape V. vinifera is very susceptible to the insect.
+The epidemic devastated vineyards in Britain and then moved to the European mainland, destroying most of the European grape-growing industry.
 In 1863, the first vines began to deteriorate inexplicably in the southern Rhône region of France.
 The problem spread rapidly across the continent.
 In France alone, total wine production fell from 84.5 million hectolitres in 1875 to only 23.4 million hectolitres in 1889.
 Some estimates hold that between two-thirds and nine-tenths of all European vineyards were destroyed.

 In France, one of the desperate measures of grape growers was to bury a live toad under each vine to draw out the "poison".
-Areas with soils composed principally of sand or schist were spared, and the spread was slowed in dry climates, but gradually phylloxera spread across the continent.
-A significant amount of research was devoted to finding a solution to the phylloxera problem, and two major solutions gradually emerged: grafting cuttings onto resistant rootstocks and hybridization.
+Areas with soils composed principally of sand or schist were spared, and the spread was slowed in dry climates, but phylloxera gradually spread across the continent.
+A significant amount of research was devoted to finding a solution to the phylloxera problem, and two major solutions gradually emerged - grafting cuttings onto resistant rootstocks and hybridization.

 Response

 François Baco, creator of Baco blanc, was one of many grape breeders to introduce hybrid wine grape varieties in response to the phylloxera epidemic.

 By the end of the 19th century, hybridization became a popular avenue of research for stopping phylloxera.
-Hybridization is the breeding of Vitis vinifera with resistant species.
-Most native American grapes are naturally phylloxera resistant (Vitis aestivalis, rupestris, and riparia are particularly so, while Vitis labrusca has a somewhat weak resistance to it) but have aromas that are off-putting to palates accustomed to European grapes.
-The intent of the cross was to generate a hybrid vine that was resistant to phylloxera but produced wine that did not taste like the American grape.
+Hybridization is the breeding of V. vinifera with resistant species.
+Most native American grapes are naturally phylloxera resistant (V. aestivalis, V. rupestris, and V. riparia are particularly so, while V. labrusca has a somewhat weak resistance to it), but have aromas that are off-putting to palates accustomed to European grapes.
+The intent of the cross was to generate a hybrid vine that was resistant to phylloxera, but produced wine that did not taste like the American grape.
 The hybrids tend not to be especially resistant to phylloxera, although they are much hardier with respect to climate and other vine diseases.
 The new hybrid varieties have never gained the popularity of the traditional ones.
-In the EU they are generally banned or at least strongly discouraged from use in quality wine, although they are still in widespread use in much of North America, such as Missouri, Ontario, and upstate New York.
+In the European Union, they are generally banned or at least strongly discouraged from use in quality wine, although they are still in widespread use in much of North America, such as Missouri, Ontario, and upstate New York.